gabriel-05-dev/mathematics-roadmap/mathematics-roadmap-topics.md

 ### **Introduction to Philosophy (Optional but Recommended):**

-Think: A Compelling Introduction to Philosophy
+Think: A Compelling Introduction to Philosophy -- *Started* -- Simon Blackburn
-Simon Blackburn

 Philosophy: A Text with Readings